Giulio2002/sharedbuffer/README.md

 defer cancelFn()
 ```

-By default the global shared buffer will have automatic locking and will be based on interval-trees rather than to the other algorithms.
+By default the global shared buffer will have automatic locking and will be based on contiguos execution rather than to the other algorithms.

 ### Non-global custom buffer